abs-madlad/abs-madlad/README.md

 - 👋 Hi, I’m Kanishk Vikram Singh
 - 👀 I’m interested in creating tech that solves problems, be it in any domain.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects on Web Development and Machine Learning
 - 📫 Reach out to me: workforkanishk@gmail.com
 - Peace Out